hwilliams15/frontend-nanodegree-mobile-portfolio/README.md

   }
 ```

-### Resize pizzas
+### Resize Pizzas Optimizations
 * Resize pizza is just setting the width of the pizza to be a percentage of the window width.
 All the other stuff is not needed and overly complicated.
-THe provided sizeSwitcher function is multiplied by the window width to get the new pizza width.
+The provided sizeSwitcher function is multiplied by the window width to get the new pizza width.
 ```javascript
 var newWidth = sizeSwitcher(size) * windowWidth + 'px';
 ```